QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Related Work

 \textbf{Online Reward Learning from Human Input.} QuickLAP builds on prior work for online reward adaptation during task execution.
 Interactive methods like TAMER~\cite{knox2009tamer} and COACH~\cite{macglashan2017coach} showed how scalar feedback can shape behavior incrementally.
 Jain et al.~\cite{jain2015coactive} extended this to richer corrections in manipulation tasks, where humans suggest incremental trajectory improvements that are immediately incorporated.
 Related efforts in active preference learning~\cite{biyik2019asking,sadigh2017active,dennler2024improving} focus on generating informative queries to improve reward inference, though typically in offline or batch settings.
 More recent approaches incorporate language into the learning loop.
 Some require extensive pre-collected feedback~\cite{lee2021pebble, cui2023lang}, while others use language for reward shaping~\cite{cohen2021learning,sumers2020learning} but treat it as a standalone modality, decoupled from physical input.
-In contrast, QuickLAP enables online adaptation by interpreting physical and linguistic feedback jointly, within a unified Bayesian framework.
+While recent work explores LLM-driven mode switching for assistive tasks \cite{cui2023lang,tao2025lams}, it often assumes a discrete set of behaviors rather than operating in continuous control domains.
+QuickLAP enables online adaptation in continuous domains by interpreting physical and linguistic feedback jointly, within a unified Bayesian framework.
 This allows reward inference from sparse, ambiguous inputs without large datasets or perfect instructions.
-Unlike recent offline neural approaches that learn rewards from language or demonstrations ~\cite{yang2024trajectory}, QuickLAP performs online Bayesian preference updates in real time, enabling rapid adaptation during interaction.